kulshekhar/ts-jest/website/versioned_docs/version-26.5/getting-started/installation.md

 yarn ts-jest config:init
 ```

-This will create a basic Jest configuration file which will make Jest know about your `.ts` files and handle them correctly.
+This will create a basic Jest configuration file which will inform Jest about how to handle `.ts` files correctly.

 You can also use the `jest --init` command (prefixed with either `npx` or `yarn` depending on what you're using) to have more options related to Jest.
-However, answer `no` to the Jest question about whether or not to enable Typescript.
+However, answer `no` to the Jest question about whether or not to enable TypeScript.
 Instead, add the line: `preset: "ts-jest"` to the `jest.config.js` file afterwards.

 #### Customizing